Johnmc104/demo_xa/README.md

 ## other
-a2d signal type must be wire type
+a2d signal type must be wire type, or set `port_dir`

 ### dir
 ```